dataace01/Analytical-Platform-for-eCommerce-Store-using-AWS/README.md

 behavior and online shopping patterns.
 Ecommerce analytics spans the whole customer journey, from discovery through acquisition, conversion, and eventually retention and support.
-In this project, we will use an eCommerce dataset to simulate the logs of user purchases, product views, cart history, and the user’s journey on the online platform to create two analytical pipelines, Batch and Real-time.
+In this project, I will use an eCommerce dataset to simulate the logs of user purchases, product views, cart history, and the user’s journey on the online platform to create two analytical pipelines, Batch and Real-time.
 The Batch processing will involve data ingestion, Lake House architecture, processing, visualization using Amazon